 Once appropriate recommendations have been incorporated into the document, the parameter is once again reviewed by the JTFPP liaison and workgroup Chair for any final omissions and to check for format uniformity.
 After that, the parameter is designated as ready for publication.

 Once a parameter is designated as ready for publication, it is assigned either to the Annals of Allergy, Asthma & Immunology or to the Journal of Allergy and Immunology on an alternating basis.
 The JTFPP liaison will contact the editor of the appropriate publication to let him/her know that the document is ready for submission, and to remind them of the special nature of these documents.
 In particular, that the document already has been extensively reviewed and that no further review should be necessary to avoid unnecessary delay in publication.
-In addition, a cover letter from the JCAAI will be provided.
+In addition, a cover letter will be provided.

 Note: Practice parameters should follow the outline as listed below as much as is feasible.